Joe Coleman (painter): Paintings

 The portrait paintings in particular are the fruit of Coleman's voluminous research into his subjects, which he has often compared to an archeological dig to excavate their true nature.
 The portraits take the form of a large central figure surrounded by depictions of episodes in the lives of his subjects that contributed to the development of their pathology, and influenced the drives and motivations that determine the course of their lives.

 Coleman did the original artwork for the posters for the movies Henry: Portrait of a Serial Killer and Charles Manson Superstar.

 He paints mainly using acrylic on wood panel, using a one-hair brush and viewing his work through jeweler's goggles.
 The smooth surface of the wood panel allows him to paint to an extraordinary level of microscopic detail.
 Through this painstaking process, he is able to paint an average of one square-inch a day.
 Coleman does not make sketches or preparatory drawings of his paintings before embarking on them.
 The paintings usually begin from one detail and grow almost organically.
 It takes Coleman between one and four years to complete a single painting.

 There is a ritualistic aspect to his work and the process by which he completes it.
 The frames of his paintings are often decorated with symbols from his own personal iconography to contain the forces within.
 Sometimes items of clothing or other artifacts related to his subject matter are appended to the painting.

 Patrons

-Rather than sell his work through galleries and the art establishment, Coleman has long relied on a system of patronage common during the medieval and Renaissance periods that inform his work.
-He has long-standing personal relationships with collectors of paintings, who are often able to view the work-in-progress that they will acquire.
-His collectors have included Mickey Cartin, Iggy Pop, Johnny Depp, Jim Jarmusch, Leonardo DiCaprio, D.B.
-Doghouse, H.R.
-Giger, and Adam and Flora Hanft.
+Collectors of his work include Iggy Pop, Johnny Depp, Jim Jarmusch, Leonardo DiCaprio and H.R.
+Giger.